FabianCornejoC/chile-energy-transition-analysis/docs/ETL_Rules.md

 - Missing hours are treated as zero only if explicitly documented.
 - Missing days are reported as missing data.

+ #### Handling Missing Categorical Values

+Records with missing or empty categorical attributes (region or technology) were retained.
+Missing values were explicitly labeled as 'Unknown' in the analytics layer to preserve total energy generation.

 ## Traceability
 All transformed tables maintain a clear lineage to the original raw datasets.